A Bayesian Approach for the Network Reconstruction of Interdependent Critical Infrastructure Systems from Cascading Failures: Bayesian Approach for Network Reconstruction

-Network reconstruction using Bayesian approaches can be defined as follows. \begin{definition} (Network reconstruction).
-Given a set of time series data $\bm{C}$ about the binary state of nodes that are generated from a cascading failure process on a network with unknown adjacency matrix $\bm{A}$, the network structure is inferred by finding the adjacency matrix $\bm{A}$ with the highest conditional probability $P(\bm{A}|\bm{C})$.
-The set of cascading failure data $\bm{C}$ contains independent cascading failure scenarios (sequence) $\bm{c}^i, i\in\{1,2,...C\}$ starting from time 1 where $\bm{c}^i_{t,j} = 1$ indicates node $j$ fails at time $t$ in the $i$-th cascading failure scenario.
-The failure of node $j$ occurs when at least one of its adjacent nodes fails and this failure successfully propagates along links to the node $j$. \end{definition}
+\begin{definition}[Network Reconstruction] Given a set of time series data $\bm{C}$ about the binary state of nodes that are generated from a cascading failure process on a network with unknown adjacency matrix $\bm{A}$, the network structure is inferred by finding the adjacency matrix $\bm{A}$ with the highest conditional probability $P(\bm{A}|\bm{C})$.
+The set of cascading failure data $\bm{C}$ contains independent cascading failure scenarios (sequences) $\bm{c}^i, i \in \{1,\dots,C\}$ starting from time $1$ (discrete-time setup) where $\bm{c}^i_{t,j} = 1$ ($\bm{c}^i_{t-1,j} = 0$) indicates node $j$ fails at time $t$ in the $i$-th cascading failure scenario.
+The failure of node $j$ (probabilistically) occurs when at least one of its adjacent nodes fails, and this failure propagates (with a probability) along edges to node $j$.
+We leverage the susceptible-infected (SI) epidemic model to simulate the cascading failure across infrastructure sectors.
+We also assume the independence between any two distinct cascading failure scenarios.
+Additionally, we assume that the unknown adjacency matrix $\bm{A}$ is time-invariant.
+Similarly, we assume that the probability of failure propagating from a node to its adjacent node does not depend on time, and we ensure that the failure propagation is Markovian. \end{definition}

-In the Bayesian approach for network reconstruction, we need to estimate the probability distribution density (PDF) of the network topology given the observations, i.e., a set of initial node failure scenarios and the following cascading failure sequences.
-Specifically, conditioned on the time series observations on node failures $\bm{C}$, we estimate the posterior distribution $P(\bm{A}|\bm{C})$ for the adjacency matrix $\bm{A}$ of the underlying network via Bayes' rule~\cite{peixoto2019network, gray2020bayesian}:
+In the Bayesian approach for network reconstruction, we estimate the discrete posterior distribution of the network topology given the observations, i.e., a set of initial node failure scenarios and the following cascading failure sequences.
+Specifically, conditioned on the cascading failure data $\bm{C}$, we estimate the discrete posterior distribution $P(\bm{A}|\bm{C})$ for the adjacency matrix $\bm{A}$ of the underlying network via Bayes' rule \cite{peixoto2019network,gray2020bayesian} as

-where $P(\bm{C}|\bm{A})$ is the likelihood that the cascading failures $\bm{C}$ occur in a network with topology $\bm{A}$, $P(\bm{A})$ encodes the prior information on the network topology, and $P(\bm{C})$ is the normalization constant which represents the total evidence for the cascading failure data $\bm{C}$~\cite{peixoto2019network}.
-Details on calculating the graph prior $P(\bm{A})$ and the likelihood $P(\bm{C}|\bm{A})$ are presented in Sections~\ref{sec: HSBM} and~\ref{sec: cascading failure}, respectively.
+where $P(\bm{C}|\bm{A})$ is the likelihood that the cascading failures $\bm{C}$ occur in a network with topology $\bm{A}$, $P(\bm{A})$ encodes the prior information on the network topology, and $P(\bm{C})$ is the normalization constant which represents the total evidence for the cascading failure data $\bm{C}$ \cite{peixoto2019network}.
+Details on calculating the graph prior $P(\bm{A})$ and the likelihood $P(\bm{C}|\bm{A})$ are presented in the following two sections.